Kidnapped Nigerian schoolboys freed | DW | 17.12.2020

 The announcement came shortly after the Boko Haram Islamist militant group released a video purporting to show the students begging security forces to leave the area.

-More than 800 students were at the Government Science Secondary School, in the northwestern town of Kankara when it was attacked on December 11 by armed men.
+More than 800 students were at the government boarding school, in the northwestern town of Kankara, when it was attacked on December 11 by armed men.
 Hundreds escaped and it was believed there were more than 330 still captive.

 Katsina State is Nigerian President Muhammadu Buhari's home region.
 The national leader's failure to quell Islamist insurgents since coming to power has blighted his tenure.